Peck's personal Web site

 Cefalù kids celebrating milestones

-The "Shopping Centre" (jewelry, mostly, as it turns out)
+The "Shopping Centre" (jewelry, mostly)

 The main street above the port, the Corso Ruggero -- the evocative setting for Giuseppe Tornatore's Cinema Paradiso (1988), starring Philippe Noiret.